Library Services and Technology Act: www.michigan.gov/lsta

 Previous Grant Programs

-- We awarded 4 Collaborative Library Services grants and 4 Collaborative Library Services sponsorships.
-2017 grants are listed here.
+- We awarded 4 Collaborative Library Services grants and 4 Collaborative Library Services sponsorships in 2017.

 - LSTA LISTSERV